hvlds/kurve/README.md

    - [ ] Improve the font rendering and the class Font in general.
 Add blinking text throught the class, different types of font (bold, italic, etc) and different sizes
+   - [ ] Use a constant or max. fps.
+In Manjaro is unplayable, because the fps were too high

 # Built With